internetarchive/wayback-machine-webextension/appstores/firefox/README.md

 - Release Notes: See [changelog.md](../changelog.md)

 - Notes to Reviewer:
-  - Provide a test username and password for reviewer to use!
+  - You can provide a test username and password for reviewer to use, however since it appears that no one actually reviews these before being approved, you might not have to.

 ### Store Metadata